 - Don’t know what’s available locally or how to access it

 - May need someone to support them to attend.
-They will receive 1-2-1 support to help them feel more confident and overcome the barriers that prevent their engagement to use mainstream sport and leisure facilities.
+They could receive 1-2-1 support for a short period of time to help them feel more confident and overcome the barriers that prevent their engagement to use mainstream sport and leisure facilities.

 Get Set to Go in the North East

 Tyneside and Northumberland Mind (Sports Coordinator- Andrew Cowan)

 Middlesbrough and Stockton Mind (Sports Coordinator- Andy Birks)

 These local Mind locations in the North East have been identified as having higher than average numbers of people with mental health problems and populations with higher levels of physical inactivity.

 How to access Get Set to Go

 You can refer yourself to the project but if you don’t have the confidence yet or need support you could ask someone like a family member/friend, your doctor or mental health support professional to help you complete the referral form.
 You can ask for help at any time to complete this form.

 Everyone taking part in the project must complete parts 1-3 of the form prior to starting; parts 1 and 2 ask for main contact information, part 3 will ask a number of questions about your current health to help reduce risk of physical harm or injury to you during the project.